When Was the Book of Job Written?

-2) The books of Job and Song of Solomon have a similar construction, which is not found anywhere else in the Bible.
+2) The books of Job and Song of Songs have a similar construction, which is not found anywhere else in the Bible.
 Each is heavy in dialogue—almost exclusively so—reading like a screenplay.

-The books of Ecclesiastes and Song of Solomon were both written by King Solomon.
+The books of Ecclesiastes and Song of Songs were both written by King Solomon.
 Because the book of Job shares a similar construction and theme, perhaps Solomon also wrote Job.

 Knowing when Job was written doesn’t really matter, but it is an intriguing thought to consider that perhaps King Solomon is the author.